 Koenigsegg Regera is a slightly different sports car.
-It is a plug-in hybrid car, created and designed to be a more practical, luxurious, grand touring alternative to the rest of Koenigsegg’s lightweight hypercar lineup, including the above mentioned Koenigsegg Agera RS and the Koenigsegg One:1.
-Koenigsegg Regera is therefore less focused on track performance and more focused on the smooth and instant delivery of power provided by its improved powertrain.
+It is, in fact, a plug-in hybrid car.
+Created and designed to be a more practical, luxurious, grand touring alternative to the rest of Koenigsegg’s lightweight hypercar lineup, including the above mentioned Agera RS and the Koenigsegg One:1.
+Koenigsegg Regera is, therefore, less focused on track performance and more focused on the smooth and instant delivery of power provided by its improved powertrain.
 The company stated that the Regera will be the most powerful and fastest accelerating production car ever.

 Like articles about performance cars?
 Read more in Cars stories.